Code-Institute-Submissions/beep-boop/README.md

 ## Testing

 ### Testing against user requirements (as listed in UX section)
+* To play a memory game
+  * This requirement is clearly met by the website!

+* To interact with the website and gain immediate feedback from my interaction
+  *

+* The game to be simple to understand and play
+  *

+* To be able to read the game instructions should I need them *

+* To be able to change the difficulty of the game to be easier or harder *

+* To be able to play the game with or without sounds
+  *

+* To be able to play the game on any device
+  *

 ### Manual testing of all elements throughout the website
 List of features/pages and how I tested them...